Politics of New Brunswick: Political parties

 The two major political parties in New Brunswick are the New Brunswick Liberal Association and the Progressive Conservative Party of New Brunswick.

 The United Farmers earned 6 seats during the 1920 election.
 The Confederation of Regions Party is the only minor party to have been official opposition at the legislative assembly.
 It won 8 seats in the 1991 elections and 3 seats in 1995.

-The registered political parties during the 2020 elections were:
+The registered political parties during the 2024 elections are: